Madhavanlabcode/Gwyddion-Scripts/README.md

 ## How do I install Gwyddion to use these scripts?

-Enabling python scripting or Pygwy as it called in Gwyddion is not trivial for several reasons having to do with python versions, pygwy dependencies, and different versions of Gwyddion.
+Enabling python scripting or, Pygwy as it called in Gwyddion, is not trivial for several reasons having to do with python versions, pygwy dependencies, and different versions of Gwyddion.
 However here are the steps that are recommended from the Gwyddion website found [here](http://gwyddion.net/documentation/user-guide-en/installation-ms-windows.html#installation-ms-windows-pygwy).

 1. [Download the 32-bit version of Gwyddion](http://gwyddion.net/download.php#stable-windows)
 2. [Download Python 2.7.13](https://www.python.org/downloads/release/python-2713/)